Pyrrole: Occurrence in nature

 Pyrrole itself is not naturally occurring, but many of its derivatives are found in a variety of cofactors and natural products.
 Common naturally produced molecules containing pyrroles include vitamin B12, bile pigments like bilirubin and biliverdin, and the porphyrins of heme, chlorophyll, chlorins, bacteriochlorins, and porphyrinogens.
 Other pyrrole-containing secondary metabolites include PQQ, makaluvamine M, ryanodine, rhazinilam, lamellarin, prodigiosin, myrmicarin, and sceptrin.
 The syntheses of pyrrole-containing haemin, synthesized by Hans Fischer was recognized by the Nobel Prize.

 Pyrrole is a constituent of tobacco smoke and may contribute to its toxic effects.

 Synthesis

 Pyrrole is prepared industrially by treatment of furan with ammonia in the presence of solid acid catalysts, like SiO2 and Al2O3.

 Pyrrole can also be formed by catalytic dehydrogenation of pyrrolidine.

-Laboratory routes

 Several syntheses of the pyrrole ring have been described.
+Three routes dominate, but many other methods exist.

 Hantzsch pyrrole synthesis

 The Hantzsch pyrrole synthesis is the reaction of β-ketoesters (1) with ammonia (or primary amines) and α-haloketones (2) to give substituted pyrroles (3).